ibm-ecm/ibm-navigator-aspera-sample/README.md

 ## Installing the plug-in

 1. Register and configure the [plug-in](https://github.com/ibm-ecm/ibm-navigator-aspera-sample/blob/master/aspera-plugin-3.0.2-sample-1.0.jar) in ICN.
-2. Add the **Send via IBM Aspera** menu action to document context menus of the desktop.
+2. Add the **Send via IBM Aspera** menu action to the document context menus of the desktop.

 Note: A valid SSL/HTTPS certificate is needed to connect to the Aspera server.
 For debugging/development purposes, an environment variable named ICNAPCertValidationOff with the value of true can be added to disable the validation.